All Episodes

 Well, the idea of the Riemann surfaces is that you have three-dimensional universes that are parallel, as it were, but that have what they call multiple connectivity.

-I think it's possible, Art, that the standing ghostlight locations may be the places Where these dimensions intersect and that these creatures are able to move back and forth from one three-dimensional Riemann surface to another when the energy that manifests these light is activated.
+I think it's possible, Art, that the ghostlight, the standing ghost light locations may be the places where these dimensions intersect and that these creatures are able to move back and forth from one uh three-dimensional Riemann surface to another when the energy

-And of course, you know, the Southeast Texas The energies that manifest these ghost lights sometimes reach incredible intensities.
+And, of course, you know, the Southeast Texas, the energies that manifest these ghost lights sometimes reach incredible intensities.

 Well, earlier we attributed some intelligence or consciousness to these energies, right?